-Existing motorsports and speedway activities on land near the Resource Area are entitled to protection from reverse sensitivity effects caused by residents and occupiers within the Resource Area.
+Existing motorsports, and speedway, orcharding and aerodrome activities on land near the Resource Area are entitled to protection from reverse sensitivity effects caused by residents and occupiers within the Resource Area.

-(ix) Reverse sensitivity - Orcharding activities
+(ix) Reverse sensitivity Orcharding activities

-- (a) Activities enabled under Rules 20.7.1, 20.7.3 and 20.7.4 must be subject to a restrictive no-complaint covenant in favour of Lot 2 DP 300152 and Section 28-36 Sarita Subdivision as the benefitting land. - (b) For the purposes of this rule a "restrictive no-complaint covenant" is a restrictive covenant which: - (i) is registered against the title(s) to the servient land on which the activities will take place in favour of the benefitting land; - (ii) prevents any owner or occupier of the servient land from complaining about or taking any steps to prevent noise being lawfully generated in the normal course of orcharding activities being undertaken on the benefitting land, including noise from frostfighting, and bird-scaring and orchard-related helicopter activities; - (iii) is binding on successors in title: - (iv) is in a the format and detailed in Rule 20.7.15 or alternative wording approved by the Council. - (c) This rule does not apply if the owner of the benefitting land does not allow registration of the restrictive covenant. - (c) This rule does not apply if the owner of the benefitting land does not allow registration of the restrictive covenant. - (c) This rule shall be complied with by one of the following methods (listed in order of preference): - (i) by registration of a restrictive covenant (under the Property Law Act 2007 and the Land Transfer Act 2017) registered against the titles to the servient land and the benefitting land, if the owner of the benefitting land allows and enables such registration; - (ii) if the owner of the benefitting land does not allow and enable registration under (i) above, by subdivision consent condition imposing the restrictions required by this rule and recorded in a consent notice registered against the title(s) to the servient land; - (iii) by land use consent condition imposing the restrictions required by this rule and requiring registration of a covenant under s108(2)(d) of the Resource Management Act 1991 against the titles to the servient land.
+- (a) Activities enabled under Rules 20.7.1, 20.7.3 and 20.7.4 must be subject to a restrictive no complaint covenant in favour of: - Lot 2 DP 300152 and Section 28 36 Sarita Subdivision;

+each as the benefitting land.

+- (b) For the purposes of this rule a "restrictive no complaint covenant" is a restrictive covenant which: - (i) is registered against the title(s) to the servient land on which the activities will take place in favour of the benefitting land; - (ii) prevents any owner or occupier of the servient land from complaining about or taking any steps to prevent noise being lawfully generated in the normal course of orcharding activities being undertaken on the benefitting land, including noise from frost-fighting, bird-scaring and orchard related helicopter activities; - (iii) is binding on successors in title; - (iv) is in the format detailed in Rule 20.7.15 or alternative wording approved by the Council. - (c) This rule shall be complied with by one of the following methods (listed in order of preference):

+- (i) by registration of a restrictive covenant (under the Property Law Act 2007 and the Land Transfer Act 2017) registered against the titles to the servient land and the benefitting land, if the owner of the benefitting land allows and enables such registration; - (ii) if the owner of the benefitting land does not allow and enable registration under (i) above, by subdivision consent condition imposing the restrictions required by this rule and recorded in a consent notice registered against the title(s) to the servient land; - (iii) by land use consent condition imposing the restrictions required by this rule and requiring registration of a covenant under s108(2)(d) of the Resource Management Act 1991 against the titles to the servient land.